 Our group is composed of members that live in Austin and the surrounding areas, as well as national members who wish to support our mission.
 We welcome the support of proud Pit Bull Parents and others interested in supporting the above ideals and those who will work to further our goals.

-Love-A-Bull frequently attends local conferences, such as American Pets Alive! & Texas Unites for Animals, as guest speakers to educate and advocate on behalf of pit bull type dogs.
+Our organization’s representatives and volunteers frequently attend local conferences, such as American Pets Alive! & Texas Unites for Animals, as guest speakers to educate and advocate on behalf of pit bull type dogs.
 Our speaking engagements allow us the incredible opportunity to network with the community, offer education and promote our resources and also to encourage partnerships with local municipalities.
-As an organization we understand the need for reaching out and addressing the stigma surrounding these dogs and we invite open dialogue in order to bring insight to an incredibly misaligned “breed”.
+As an organization, we understand the need for reaching out and addressing the stigma surrounding these dogs and we invite open dialogue in order to bring insight to an incredibly misaligned “breed”.

-Board President, Brandy Lord, had the opportunity to sit with Kyle and Caroline of Everyday Superhumans to speak about how Love-A-Bull began, it’s mission and goals and all of the incredible resources it has to offer.
-Take a listen for laughter, education and more laughter.
+Previous Board President, Brandy Lord, had the opportunity to sit with Kyle and Caroline of Everyday Superhumans to speak about how we got started, our mission and goals, and all of the incredible resources we have to offer.
+Have a listen for laughter, education and more laughter.

 American Pets Alive!
 Conference

-Love-A-Bull has been a guest speaker for the last 5 years at American Pets Alive!’s Annual Conference.
+LOVE-A-BULL org has been a guest speaker over five times for the American Pets Alive!’s Annual Conference.
 Below is our presentation from 2015 & 2016.

-Take a look into the ways that advocacy on individual and community levels can have a positive impact on treating all dogs equally, eliminating breed-related stigmas, abolishing outdated policies and improving the chances for targeted breeds to find homes and their families access to resources.
+Take a look into the ways that advocacy on individual and community levels can have a positive impact on treating all dogs equally, eliminating breed-related stigmas, abolishing outdated policies, and improving the chances for targeted breeds to find homes and their families access to resources.
 This program will examine achievements and challenges related to rehoming/rescue, shelter and community relationships, owner support, breed-discriminatory legislation and models for progress all over the country.
-Presented by Leala Ward-Vinson, Megan Ransom and Lindsey Ortiz of the Love-A-Bull dog foster team, this presentation was part of the American Pets Alive!
+Presented by Leala Ward-Vinson, Megan Ransom and Lindsey Ortiz of LOVE-A-BULL org, this presentation was part of the American Pets Alive!
 2015 No-Kill Conference.